SERGEANT ANTHONY ANTON DAMATO; U.S. ARMY

 From The Norwalk Hour August 27, 1945

-Mr. and Mrs. Charles D’Amato of 101 Woodward Avenue entertained a large gathering of friends at a dinner party yesterday in honor of their son, Anthony D’Amato, medically discharged veteran of World War Two.
-Sergeant D’Amato was shot through the stomach and chest by enemy gunfire as he dropped with his parachute unit into Germany several hours before invasion.
+Mr. and Mrs. Charles D’Amato of 101 Woodward Avenue entertained a large gathering of friends at a dinner party yesterday in honor of their son, Anthony D’Amato, a medically discharged veteran of World War Two.
+Sergeant D’Amato was shot through the stomach and chest by enemy gunfire as he dropped with his parachute unit into Germany several hours before the invasion.
 D’Amato’s unit was deployed as a foil to draw enemy troops away from the actual area to be invaded.
 He spent many months in hospitals in France and England and is still receiving treatment in hospitals here.
 He holds the Purple Heart Medal and his unit received the Presidential Unit citation.
 Around the festive board in the D’Amato home were the host and hostess, Judge and Mrs. William F. Tammany, Judge John J. Cuneo, Mr. and Mrs. Arthur Olsen, Mr. and Mrs. Fred A Pasetti, Mgrdi H. Manugian, Sergeant D’Amato, Mr. and Mrs. Euclid Lessard, Mr. and Mrs. George E. Boyland, Mrs. Robert F. Bossing, Mr. and Mrs. Benjamin F. Parker, Judge Richard H. Ireland, and William Solanch.

 From The Norwalk Hour April 13, 1946